From FPT Decision to FPT Enumeration: Dynamic Programming

 To achieve unique provenance, intuitively, we have to make sure that for each Steiner tree $S\in \steiner [D,v ]$ there is a unique partitioning $D = D' \cup D\setminus D'$ and a unique merge node $u\in V\setminus K$.
 This requires several modifications compared with the decision algorithm, namely: (1) we (arbitrarily) fix a strict order on the terminals in $K$, (2) we extend entries in table $T$ to $T[D,v,b]$, where $b$ is a bit indicating if, in the Steiner trees of $D \cup \{v\}$ represented by $T[D,v,b]$, $v$ has degree 1 (indicated by $b=1$) or degree $> 1$ (indicated by $b = 0$), and (3) we impose the restriction that the recursion in Equation (\ref{eq:steinerRecursion}) may only be applied if $D'$ contains the smallest terminal in $D$ (according to the chosen order) and the left operand is of the form $T[D',u,1]$, i.e., $u$ has degree 1 in all Steiner trees thus represented.
 Analogously, we adapt the definition of $\steiner[D,v,b]$.

 We claim that, with these modifications, we indeed achieve a unique provenance of each entry $\steiner[D,v,b]$ and that we can recurse through the backlinks of these entries so as to output all Steiner trees of a given problem instance with $\fptd$.
-The formal proof of this claim is given in \iflncs Verweis auf arxiv version? \else Appendix~\ref{app:DynamicProgramming}. \fi We thus get:
+The formal proof of this claim is given in \iflncs \cite{DBLP:journals/corr/abs-2509-11929}. \else Appendix~\ref{app:DynamicProgramming}. \fi We thus get:

 \begin{proposition} {\sc Steiner Tree} is in $\DelayFPT$. \end{proposition}